Modern Languages and Literatures

 ARBC 110: Beginning Arabic I

 Students will learn to read, write and understand Modern Standard Literary Arabic, and to use the language in basic conversation, including exchanging courtesies, meeting people, asking questions and providing information.
 No prerequisite.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities requirement.
-Under the old GEC, this course meets the Humanities requirement.)
+(This course satisfies Humanities.)

 cross listed: ISLM 110